 Akka Tech Lead Dr. Roland Kuhn offers a behind the scenes look at Akka, showing what the driving forces behind the development of its guiding principles are.
 4

 James Turnbull makes a compelling case for using Logstash for centralizing logging by explaining the implementation details of Logstash within the context of a logging project.
 2

 This article is part of the "DevOps War Stories" series.Each month we hear what DevOps brings to a different organisation, what worked and what didn’t and the challenges faced during adoption.

-Since it began life a little over three years ago, the Scalatra web micro-framework has evolved into a lightweight but full-featured MVC framework with a lively community behind it.
-Scalatra started out as a port of Ruby's Sinatra to the Scala language.
-Since then the two systems have evolved independently, with Scalatra gaining capabilities such as an Atmosphere integration and Akka support.
+Scalatra is a lightweight but full-featured MVC framework with a lively community and having started as a port of Sinatra it has gained capabilities such as an Atmosphere integration and Akka support.
 2

-This article explores some of Java 8’s new features, using both Java’s proposed syntax and Scala.
+A look at some of Java 8’s new features, using both Java’s proposed syntax and Scala.
 We cover lambda expressions, higher-order functions, parallel collections and virtual extension methods 27

 Groovy 2.0 brings key static features to the language with static type checking and static compilation.
 In this article, we’re going to look into those new features in more detail.
-23
+32

 Matt Callanan has been pushing the boundaries of Agile software development and most recently he extended that journey to DevOps.
 InfoQ caught up with Matt to find out more about his experiences.
 1